Florence taking charge in the sustainability of global heritage and culture

 Heritage and culture are two attributes that Italy is very well known for.
 Actually, it’s the country with the highest percentage of heritage in the world.
 Yet to find information on how to explore any Italian city on a more cultural level is quite challenging.
 Participating in Florens 2012 really opened my eyes to engaging topics including art history and the renaissance.
 So I was eager to start exploring Florence with a new pair of eyes.

 As a writer of boutique hotels, I wanted to find a hotel that was located in an area that had a significant historical story to tell.
-You could say that the whole of Florence offers that, but I wanted to be more focused.
+You could say that the whole of Florence offers that, but I wanted to get more localised.
 Just a few steps away from Piazza Santa Maria Novella and the famous gothic/renaissance façade church bearing its name, I found the extraordinary J.K.Place, a boutique hotel of 20 rooms that effortlessly depicts the old and the new of Florence.
 Just like entering a house, you ring the doorbell.
 Upon entering, you are surrounded in an ambience of luxury living, yet with undertones of simplicity and unpretentiousness.
-The highly tasteful décor is a story in itself; however, it’s the view from the bedroom window that equally captured my attention - the Church of Santa Maria Novella.
+The highly tasteful décor is a story in itself; however, it’s the view from the bedroom window that equally captured my attention – the Church of Santa Maria Novella.
 It’s sometimes so easy to pass by what’s in front of your very nose, but in fact the piazza in which J.K. place is situated has an interesting history behind it.

 Once abandoned and then retrieved, these lands where the church now stands were considered to be new (“novelle”), from which it may be that the church took its present name.
 The church was founded by a Dominican order in 1216, but it went through its most important transformation in 15th century.
 Leon Battista Alberti, a renowned artist, architect, philosopher and above all, a renaissance humanist polymath, designed the white marble-cladded façade using the ideals of humanist architecture.
 Inside the church, there are also many important works of art including Giotto’s crucifix and The Trinity by Masaccio.